xaviergoby/RSAI_JARVIS/README.md

   - Actuators (Mouse & Keyboard Clicks): `Mouse` & `HardwareEventsListener`
   - The actual agent/bot: `Hobbes`

-## Util, `jarvis/utils`
+## Utils, `jarvis/utils`

 - `jarvis/utils/vision_sys_helper_util.py`: The `VisionSysHelperUtil` class in this script is a helpful utility for the `Vision` & `VisionTestGUIHandler`  modules.
 Its utilisation purpose is the annotation of infomartion and drawing of "symbols" on the captured screen shots which are displayed in the GUI.
 All "settings" of this class are `True` by default!
   ![](assets/vision_sys_helper_util_VisionSysHelperUtil_demo_with_and without_all_annots.jpg)*<br>`VisionTestGUIHandler` class with (left) all default/True settings and (right) with every thing "switched" off.
 Note that the script in use (being annotated in the bottom right) is `jarvis/tests/test_vision_sys_GUI_version.py` script.*
+- `jarvis/utils/screen_tools.py`: This script contains various implementations of fuctions for the purposes of either manipulating a window (i.e. moving &/or resizing  it), finding a window and getting/returning the so-called "handle" to it etc....
+The most important ones to be concerned with (for the time being, 08/08/2021), i.e. the ones which are being and/or should be made use of, in system critical operations, are:
+  - `get_client_pos_and_size(wndw_name=settings.GAME_WNDW_NAME) -> "the 4-tuple (x, y, w, h), i.e. (8, 31, 783, 560)":`
+  - `get_window_screen_tl_br_coords(win_name): # //TODO: Do V&V`

 ## Game Client, `jarvis/game_client`,
 - `jarvis/game_client/game_client.py`: This class is reponsible of the managinging & handling of the OSRS game client window.
 For instance, it allows for the changing of "the position and dimensions of the specified window".
 Note that "For a top-level window, the position and dimensions are relative to the upper-left corner of the screen."
 Also, "NOTE (regarding window alignment with true left & true top) "Windows 10 has an invisible border of 7 pixels (Totaling to 8 pixels if you include the visible 1 pixel window border.)"
+  - Noteworthy `win32gui` module usages employed:
+    - `win32gui.GetWindowRect(hwnd)`
+      - "Retrieves the dimensions of the bounding rectangle of the specified window.
+The dimensions are given in screen coordinates that are relative to the upper-left corner of the screen."
+      - hwnd: The handle to the window

 ## Vision Sys, `jarvis/vision_sys`
 - `jarvis/vision_sys/vision_cls.py`: